gdsbook/book/notebooks/01_geospatial_computational_environment.md

 or trying to find a job in industry, Python will be an important asset, valuable to employers and scientists alike.

-Python code is "dynamically interpreted", which means it is run on-the-fly without needing to be compiled.
+Python code is "dynamically interpreted**, which means it is run on-the-fly without needing to be compiled.
 This is in contrast to other kinds of programming languages, which require an additional non-interactive step where a program is converted into a binary file, which is then run directly.
 With Python, one does